 For example, if you have made an application for credit with us, or to be a guarantor for a loan, we will need to collect and hold your:

-(a) personal information (eg your current and historical name, address and contact details);
+(a) name and contact details (eg your current and historical name, address and contact details);

 (b) financial information;